Go Wild in Wood Green: A Guide

 Good For: Feeling like you’re somewhere epic; babies; dogs; big groups; big groups of babies and dogs.

-Thing to note: A huge cavernous space with giant metal fermentors on show, plus an outdoor space with tables perfectly sized for groups of six.
+Thing to note: A huge cavernous space with giant metal fermentors on show, plus an outdoor space with tables perfectly sized for groups of six-eight, it also serves some decent pizza.

-Warmth: With such a large space and quite a few staff it was hard to tell if it was warm or more of a “seasonal staff” type setup.
-The staff are certainly professional and know their beer stuff.
-Not the place you’ll be propping up the bar discussing the beers with the brewers, though I’m told they’re often around.
+Warmth: With such a large space and quite a few staff, it can be hard to tell if it is warm or more of a “seasonal staff” type setup.
+The staff are certainly professional and mostly know their beer.
+Not the place you’ll be propping up the bar discussing the beers with the brewers, though they’re often around.

 The Great Northern Railway Tavern

-Not officially in Wood Green, the final stop is a pleasant 10 minute walk down a small canalway from Goodness Brewing.
+Not officially in Wood Green, the final stop is a pleasant 10 minute walk down a small canal-way from The Goodness Brewing.

 Good For: Solid pub food; shockingly large craft beer selection; spacious beer garden.

 Things to Note: On the outside this looks like an old fashioned boozer, but step inside and…well, it still looks like an old fashioned boozer.
-What isn’t old fashioned is the beer selection, with some of the latest and best from the UK craft scene on an ever-rotating selection.
-Totally unexpected.
+What isn’t old fashioned is the beer selection, with some of the latest and best from the UK craft scene on an ever-rotating selection that is listed on a very new fashioned TV screen.
 There is also a large beer garden in the back.

 Beer: 18 rotating taps and knowledgeable staff – you can’t go wrong.

-Vibez: It still has the feel of an old fashioned pub, which is mostly a good thing.
+Vibez: It still has the feel of an old fashioned pub, which is mostly a good thing, though it gets extremely busy on weekend evenings.

-Price: It doesn’t have the price of an old fashioned pub – a meal and a couple of craft pints in here will set you back around £30, though it’s worth it.
+Price: It doesn’t have the price of an old fashioned pub – a meal and a couple of craft pints in here will set you back around £40, though it’s usually worth it.

 Warmth: It’s friendly, but it’s a pub with a varied degree of passion from staff, so you know the deal.